NEW HOMES FOR SALE

 • Room to place utilities under the home and provide easier access.

-• Provides a more admirable aesthetic making the home appear more like a stick-built home.
+• This also provides a more admirable aesthetic making the home appear more like a stick-built home.

 • It is easier to get a mortgage for a mobile home with a permanent foundation.